luca2040/DarkMonitorOverlay/readme.md

 _See the **release section**._

+No installation is needed since this is a portable exe file.

 ## Description

 While gaming i don't like the light coming from other monitors other than the one i am using, so i made this simple program to make them completely black.<br/>